 Mounjaro may cause tumors in the thyroid, including thyroid cancer.
 Watch for possible symptoms, such as a lump or swelling in the neck, hoarseness, trouble swallowing, or shortness of breath.
-If you have a symptom, tell your healthcare provider.
+If you have any of these symptoms, tell your healthcare provider.

 - Do not use Mounjaro if you or any of your family have ever had a type of thyroid cancer called medullary thyroid carcinoma (MTC).

 - Do not use Mounjaro if you have Multiple Endocrine Neoplasia syndrome type 2 (MEN 2).

 - Do not use Mounjaro if you are allergic to it or any of the ingredients in Mounjaro.

 Inflammation of the pancreas (pancreatitis).
 Stop using Mounjaro and call your healthcare provider right away if you have severe pain in your stomach area (abdomen) that will not go away, with or without vomiting.
 You may feel the pain from your abdomen to your back.

 Low blood sugar (hypoglycemia).
 Your risk for getting low blood sugar may be higher if you use Mounjaro with another medicine that can cause low blood sugar, such as a sulfonylurea or insulin.
 Signs and symptoms of low blood sugar may include dizziness or light-headedness, sweating, confusion or drowsiness, headache, blurred vision, slurred speech, shakiness, fast heartbeat, anxiety, irritability, or mood changes, hunger, weakness and feeling jittery.

 Serious allergic reactions.
 Stop using Mounjaro and get medical help right away if you have any symptoms of a serious allergic reaction, including swelling of your face, lips, tongue or throat, problems breathing or swallowing, severe rash or itching, fainting or feeling dizzy, and very rapid heartbeat.